cleancoder1/portfolio/_effectivejava/item44.markdown

 rather than how it does its job.
 The doc comment should enumerate all of the method’s preconditions, which are the things that have to be true in order for a client to invoke it, and its postconditions.
 Finally, documentation comments should describe the thread safety of a class or method.

+* Two aspects of a class’s exported API that are often neglected are threadsafety and serializability.
+Whether or not a class is thread-safe, you should document its thread-safety level.
+If a class is serializable, you should document its serialized form

 {% highlight java %}
 /**
 * Returns the element at the specified position in this list.